danielpr137/ShortestPath/README.md

 #Shortest Path

-This project implement BFS algorithm Graph Transpose and Queue data stacture
+This project implement BFS algorithm, Graph Transpose and Queue data stacture

 the algorithm gets start and target vertecies and a graph and finds the shortest paths